Title: Parenting Under Stress

 Price: $80 (CAD)

 Have you ever wondered how best to work with parents faced with daily adversities?

-The workshop “Parenting Under Stress” will examine how chronic stress interferes with parenting decisions.
-As needs of families are often complex and services are not always available or accessible, we will explore approaches to buffer the effects of adversities.
-Strategies to best support families with children aged 0 to 6 will be discussed.
-Specific topics will include: attachment, resilience, self-regulation, healthy parenting and positive discipline.
+The workshop “Parenting Under Stress” examined how chronic stress interferes with parenting decisions.
+As needs of families are often complex and services are not always available or accessible, we explored approaches to buffer the effects of adversities.
+Strategies to best support families with children aged 0 to 6 will were discussed.
+Specific topics included: attachment, resilience, self-regulation, healthy parenting and positive discipline.

-At the end of the workshop, participants will:
+At the end of the workshop, participants :

 Marie Brisson - Bilingual Health Promotion Consultant, Health Nexus